-Importing items to your country is one of the most crucial parts of the logistical operations of a large chunk of businesses and there are certain things a freight forwarder needs to bear in mind to prevent the cargo from getting stuck at any point during its journey.
+Importing items to your country is one of the most crucial parts of the logistical operations of a large chunk of businesses and there are certain things an independent freight forwarder needs to bear in mind to prevent the cargo from getting stuck at any point during its journey.
 In today’s post, we are going to make the task of importing easier for you by enumerating 5 most important tips for a seamless import process.

 Keep the papers handy

 You need to keep your commercial invoice, packing list, letter of credit, and bill of landing (for sea freight) or airway bill handy as most customs officials are known to ask for these documentations.
 Additionally, your customs broker will tell you about any further paperwork such as license, certificates or permits that you might require to finish the process.

 In case there is no direct shipping route between the point of origin and destination then your shipment has to be transhipped at a different dock or airport en route.
 Indirect shipments have greater chances of delays and in that case, it is imperative for the freight forwarder to know about the route which the cargo is going to take.
 Also make sure to let your customer know about this info to avoid any misunderstanding.
 Moreover, you also need to be aware of any legislation which might be applicable at one of the transshipment ports to prevent any unpleasant surprises concerning charges.

 Keep in mind that the terminal operators will not be considering the reasons why your shipment was held up while charging the demurrage fees.
 Although the allotted free time depends on the mode of transportation and the port, shipments coming by air generally get just 48 hours of free time.
 Ocean shipments on the other hand receive 4 days to move out from the dock and certain special containers get even less time.
 As a freight forwarder, you need to know the demurrage policies at the destination port to eliminate the chances of any extra fees.